wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 ## 👤 About Karey Wong

-With deep expertise in compensation strategy, pay equity analysis, executive benchmarking, and incentive plan modeling, I build tools that bridge finance and HR.
-My goal is to help companies make fair, competitive, and performance-aligned pay decisions at scale.
+I’m a strategic compensation leader with 16+ years of experience helping companies design and scale competitive pay programs that support business growth and talent retention.
+From job architecture and base pay frameworks to incentive modeling, equity strategy, and compensation governance, I bring deep technical expertise and business insight.
+I specialize in building clear, adaptable tools that help HR and business leaders make confident, data-informed decisions.
+My approach blends analytical rigor, operational precision, and cross-functional partnership—always with the goal of making compensation programs more impactful, competitive, and scalable.